-According to the current gastric cancer guideline there is an "optional" recommendation for mistletoe therapy in patients with carcinoma of the stomach or the oesophagogastric junction with the aim of improving quality of life .
-With regard to survival, no studies on mistletoe therapy are currently available here.
+According to the current gastric cancer guideline there is an "optional" recommendation for mistletoe therapy in patients with cancer of the stomach or the oesophagogastric junction with the aim of improving quality of life .
+With regard to survival, according to the guideline, there are currently no adequate studies on mistletoe therapy available.

 The guideline for the treatment of melanoma currently contains no information on mistletoe therapy with regard to quality of life .
 It advises against adjuvant mistletoe therapy for prolongation of survival.
 It excludes mistletoe therapy for the palliative situation if immunological therapy is to be administered simultaneously.

-Based on the data available, the mamma carcinoma guideline of 2018 assesses mistletoe therapy as "questionable" in terms of improving quality of life.
+Based on the data available, the breast cancer guideline of 2018 assesses mistletoe therapy as "questionable" in terms of improving quality of life.
 With this assessment the guideline deviates from the German and international recommendations of the AGO, SIO und ASCO.
 In the current version it also states that mistletoe therapy does not prolong the survival of patients with breast cancer.